RAF Woodbridge: Deactivation – 1990s

 The last A-10 aircraft departed Woodbridge on 14 August 1993, and the airfield was closed as a US military facility.
 The 81st Tactical Fighter Wing was inactivated on 1 July 1993.
 With the inactivation, the USAF returned control of Woodbridge to the UK Ministry of Defence (The 81st was reactivated as the 81st Training Wing at Keesler Air Force Base, Mississippi on 1 July 1993).

 Current use

 On 1 September 2006, RAF Woodbridge became Ministry of Defence (MOD) Woodbridge.
 The site is operated by the British Army and incorporates both Rock Barracks and Woodbridge Airfield.

 The airfield is used by Army Air Corps aircraft for training and Rock Barracks are home to the newly formed 23 Engineer Regiment (Air Assault) of the Royal Engineers.
 The airfield is also regularly used to host track days, managed by companies such as Javelin Track Days.

-During August 2016 the runway was used for testing the Airbus A400M Atlas.
+During August 2016 a 1700m length of rough scrubland was cleared and a compacted earth runway created at MOD Woodbridge, for testing the Airbus A400M Atlas.

 In November 2016 the Ministry of Defence announced that the site would close by 2027.

 On 28 February 2019, defence minister Tobias Ellwood announces that MOD Woodbridge (Rock Barracks) would remain open, altering previous closure plans.

 In popular culture

 RAF Woodbridge features as a setting in the 2017 video game Bomber Crew.

+RAF Woodbridge features as setting and plot element in Julian Simpson's BBC4 2019 The Lovecraft Investigations The Whisperer in Darkness series.